Egyptian Culture :

-Much has been written, read, debated, and discussed about the rich culture of Egypt.
+Much has been written, read, debated, and discussed the rich culture of Egypt.
 And yet, the Egyptian culture has remained as intriguing, as enigmatic as it was thousands of years ago, guaranteeing an ever-increasing influx of tourists and visitors to the country.
-Perhaps it has to do with the richness, the treasures, the scientific advancement, the magic and the colossal architecture - whatever the reason, Egypt and Egyptian culture holds the attention of the world at large.
+Perhaps it has to do with the richness, the treasures, the scientific advancement, the magic, and the colossal architecture – whatever the reason, Egypt and Egyptian culture hold the attention of the world at large.

 Symbolism is an important aspect of Egyptian art.
 Symbols conveyed all that could not be expressed otherwise.
 The use of colors is especially significant in this context.
-Themes were very often religious, mythological and very often about he afterlife.
-Gods, Goddesses, animal familiars and members of the royal family were central to the art and paintings.
+Themes were very often religious, mythological, and very often about the afterlife.
+Gods, Goddesses, animal familiars, and members of the royal family were central to the art and paintings.
 Scenes from mythology and larger-than-life depictions of the Pharaoh were commonly depicted on the walls of tombs, pyramids, obelisks, and temples.
 Mineral dyes were used and wood and reed brushes served very effectively to impart a shaded or layered look to the wall paintings.

-Architecture of Ancient Egypt: Egypt is perhaps best-known for its ancient architectural marvels.
-Think Egypt and the word "Pyramids" immediately pops into our minds.
+The architecture of Ancient Egypt: Egypt is perhaps best known for its ancient architectural marvels.
+Think Egypt and the word “Pyramids” immediately pops into our minds.
 The very sight of the colossal pyramids and the sphinx is awe-inspiring.
-The thought that these structures were planned and built to perfection over 5000 years ago, when modern engineering aides were unknown, is simply too marvelous.
+The thought that these structures were planned and built to perfection over 5000 years ago when modern engineering aids were unknown, is simply too marvelous.
 Ancient Egyptian architecture as evinced in the marvelous temples, tombs, palaces, and obelisks comprises a study in geometric precision and colossal construction.

 MapsofWorld Trivia :